Treatment

 Methods that surgeons generally perform on pleural mesothelioma patients include pneumonectomy, pleurectomy, and partial pleurectomy.

-• Extrapleural Pneumonectomy (EPP) – A pulmonary operation that involves the removal of the affected lung, part of the heart lining, the diaphragm, and the chest lining.
-This procedure is complex and difficult to perform and is only done on patients with early-stage pleural mesothelioma that’s localized (on one side of the lungs).
+- Extrapleural Pneumonectomy (EPP) is a pulmonary operation that involves removing the affected lung, part of the heart lining, the diaphragm, and the chest lining.
+This procedure is complex and difficult to perform and is only performed on patients with early-stage pleural mesothelioma that’s localized (on one side of the lungs).

 Pleural Chemotherapy